 - Software shutdown.
 Your computer can be powered off using either Windows 98 or the power button on the front of the system.
 To avoid data loss, it is recommended that you use Windows 98 when you shut down the computer.
 The power indicator light is off when the computer is shut down. - System standby.
-This feature allows you to put your computer into a low power state and then resume operation from where you left off.
+This feature allows you to put your computer into a low-power state and then resume operation from where you left off.
 You can put the system into standby mode using the Windows 98 Start menu or using the power button.
-The system also will enter the standby mode using the setting in the "Power Management" function of your Windows 98. - Monitor standby.
+(See "Using the power button" on page 5-2 before attempting to use the power button for standby mode.)
+The system also will enter the standby mode using the setting in the "Power Management" function of Windows 98. - Monitor standby.
 This feature allows the monitor to save energy when you are using Windows 98 Standby.